Charlemagne chessmen: Legend

 The legend regarding the set states that these chessmen were given as a gift to Charlemagne by Caliph Harun al-Rashid, who was an avid chess player.
 The fact that the set displays elephants instead of bishops and chariots instead of rooks denotes a form of the Perso-Arabic game known as Shatranj, itself coming from the original Indian Chaturanga (which compound word means the 'Four Bodies' of the traditional army: infantry, cavalry, elephants and chariots).
 If this story were true, it would be evidence that chess was played in Europe centuries earlier than previously thought.
 However, the ancient sources do not confirm the legend: in the book of anecdotes concerning the life of Charlemagne from the 880s by Notker the Stammerer, who describes the mission sent by Harun to Charlemagne in 802 AD, the list of gifts sent by the Caliph includes a (real) elephant and various other items but no set of chessmen, while Einhard's Life of Charlemagne and the Royal Frankish Annals provide also an arrival of an elephant named Abul-Abbas, again without mention of the chess pieces.

 The other legend, according to which the game was a gift from the Byzantine Empress Irene of Athens (d.
-803), lacks also of support.
+803), also lacks support.
 In fact, the pieces of the set were made at least two centuries later than this.
 Only the large elephant piece—the Elephant of Charlemagne—which was once treated as a part of the set, but is now recognized as a separate piece, of Indian origin (still interpreted as a Chaturanga or Shatranj piece), could have been given to Charlemagne together with the living elephant, since this single piece is dated to the 9th century.

-There's another legend linking Charlemagne and the game of chess, located in the Battle of Roncevaux Pass.
+There is another legend linking Charlemagne and the game of chess, located in the Battle of Roncevaux Pass.
 According to the legend, Charlemagne was playing chess when he heard Roland's olifant.
-In the Museuf of Roncesvalles there's a reliquary resembling a chess-board (actually a 7x9 box) called Charlemagne's chess-board.
+In the Museuf of Roncesvalles there is a reliquary resembling a chess-board (actually a 7x9 box) called Charlemagne's chess-board.